 We have been named as a defendant in litigation filed by Teva Pharmaceuticals International GMBH and Teva Pharmaceuticals USA, Inc. (collectively, Teva) in the U.S. District Court for the District of Massachusetts seeking a ruling that various claims in nine different Teva patents would be infringed by our launch and continued sales of Emgality for the prevention of migraine in adults.
 We believe this lawsuit is without merit and are defending against it vigorously.
-Separately, the USPTO granted our request to initiate an inter partes review (IPR) to reexamine the validity of the nine Teva patents asserted against us in the litigation.
+Separately, the U.S. Patent and Trademark Office (USPTO) granted our request to initiate an inter partes review (IPR) to reexamine the validity of the nine Teva patents asserted against us in the litigation.
 In February 2020, the USPTO ruled in our favor and found that the claims asserted against us in six of Teva's nine patents were invalid.
 In March 2020, the USPTO ruled against us on the remaining three Teva patents, finding that we failed to show that the remaining three patents were unpatentable based on the subset of invalidity arguments available in an IPR proceeding.
-We plan to appeal the USPTO's March 2020 ruling.
-The district court litigation will proceed in parallel with any appeals of the IPR rulings on the nine Teva patents.
+We have appealed the USPTO's March 2020 ruling, and Teva has appealed the USPTO's February 2020 ruling.
+We believe these claims are without merit and are defending against them vigorously.
+The district court litigation will proceed in parallel with the IPR appeals.